lilliannguyen97/Portfolio/Portfolio/README.md

 **Potential Outcomes**:
 * Stronger connections and development of bonds between clinician and student
 * Enhanced student telehealth experience due to better communication and trust
-* Gain insight into the clinicians’ perspective in order to improve their experience, which indirectly produces positive student experiences
+* Gain insight into the clinicians’ perspective in order to improve their experience, which could indirectly produce positive student experiences